mascarenhasav/wcci_2024_gdms_paper/README.rst

 Copyright 2024 contributors.

-``AbEC`` is free and made available under the MIT License.
+The content of this repository is free and made available under the MIT License.
 For details see the `LICENSE <https://github.com/mascarenhasav/wcci_2024_gdms/blob/main/LICENCE>`_ file.

 .. |License| image:: http://img.shields.io/badge/license-MIT-blue.svg?style=flat